-For those of you celebrating the holiday, have a Happy Easter!
+Happy Easter to those of you celebrating the holiday!

 Note: While there are bloggers who have or contribute to multiple blogs on a regular basis, this post is focused on what a blogger can do with one blog to diversify his risk.

-Here are some related articles that you may find of interest:
+Here are some related articles that you may find interesting: